Brett Volume 4: Chapter XLIII - St. Leonards 1850

 On the same Company’s line in the same month (the exact day is not remembered) were conveyed 1,247 persons, in 37 carriages, drawn by two engines, to the Swiss Gardens at Shoreham.
 This excursion was got up by the Benefit Societies of Hastings.

-Pg.14 Messrs.
+Urged on to expedite the work on the South-Eastern line by the recent decision of the Rolls Court, the contractors were at this time employing 3,000 men, and only 200 yards (180 m) of the St. Leonards tunnel remained to be bricked. [ 14 ] Messrs.
 Newton and Smith, the contractors for the western portion of the S.E.
 Company’s line had arranged to issue tickets to their workmen instead of money, and to exchange them for cash with such tradesmen as received the tickets, on the understanding that five per cent. would be deducted when the exchange was made.
 By this arrangement the local tradesmen were protected from the competition of “Tommy shops” on the works, and the system appeared to be perfectly satisfactory.
 The present writer, who was then a draper and clothier in Norman road, received a great many pounds worth of such tickets, and one noticeable feature in his dealings with the navvies was the purchase by them of smart trimmed caps for their wives.
 To their credit, it may be said, that upon the whole, they displayed very good taste, and never objected to a reasonable price.
 The tickets were of different values and were ingeniously printed and signed; but on one occasion, some hundreds of the shilling[2] tickets were counterfeited and got in to circulation.
 As soon as the fraud was detected, tradesmen were cautious against taking the forged tickets, and a fresh batch, with new devices, was issued.
 There was at the same time a number of spurious half-crowns and sovereign[3]s in circulation.
 As regards the counterfeit tickets, if I remember rightly, the loss upon them was equally borne by the contractors and tradesmen.
 Messrs, Newton and Smith gained the respect of the inhabitants, as did also their secretary, Mr. Fisher, and their partner or sub-contractor, Mr. Munday.
 The after history of these gentlemen at St. Leonards and elsewhere is somewhat curious and instructive, and may find a place further on for description.
 Their contract proceeded, briskly, and by the middle of September the completed western entrance to the Hastings tunnel and eastern entrance to the St. Leonards tunnel as viewed from where is now the Gensing or Warrior-square station, were looked upon as creditable pieces of brickwork.
 A small shaft had been sunk through 30 feet of solid sand-rock; and, owing to the many springs that had been tapped in excavating the tunnels, the arched brickwork was to be lined with grooved galvanised iron to carry the water to the bottom, where a channel was made for its exit.
 The first permanent rail was laid in the St. Leonards tunnel on the 16th of October.

 Waterworks

 Whilst writing of the numerous springs that somewhat impeded the work in the tunnel, I am reminded that the intercepting or diverting them did not appear to affect the several wells in the Magdalen parish from which numerous families were supplied.
-Those, for instance in Lavatoria, Shepherd street, North street, Crystal square, Western road, Pg.15 etc., did not appear to be deprived of their usual quantity; and whilst the cry for water at Hastings was daily increasing, with a falling-off in the supply of that necessary commodity, it was given out that the proprietors of the Eversfield waterworks intended to add to their reservoirs, one with a surface of seven acres and a depth of 50 feet.
+Those, for instance in Lavatoria, Shepherd street, North street, Crystal square, Western road, [ 15 ]etc., did not appear to be deprived of their usual quantity; and whilst the cry for water at Hastings was daily increasing, with a falling-off in the supply of that necessary commodity, it was given out that the proprietors of the Eversfield waterworks intended to add to their reservoirs, one with a surface of seven acres and a depth of 50 feet.
 This, it was said, would have a sufficient area to supply not only St. Leonards eastward of the Archway, but also Hastings; each district with 50,000 gallons of pure filtered water daily.
 It was further stated that the supply from such a source would enable the Hastings Commissioners to reduce their water-rate by at least one-third of that which had been theretofore made.
 The Eversfield reservoirs were supplied by springs in the Newgate and Shornden Woods, and the water, which was said to be of excellent quality, was conveyed in 6-inch pipes through the lands belonging to the Countess of Waldegrave (who gave permission for the same), past St. Andrews terrace, across the Priory ground, to the St. Leonards Archway.
 Consumers were supplied to an elevation of 100 feet above the road, and stand-pipes had been connected with the main for purpose of watering the roads — a service which the different parishes had already availed themselves.
 The rate levied by the proprietors from Jan.
 1st, 1850 was 6d. in the pound, which was one third lower than the rate at Hastings.
 At a meeting of the consumers it was resolved that a memorial should be presented to C. G. Eversfield, of Deane Park, stating the benefit that the enlarged supply would afford, and urging that the additional works might be completed as soon as possible.
 Further on it will be seen that Mr. Clark was the proprietor of the so-called Eversfield Waterworks, and that Mr. Eversfield was the lessor of the ground.

 Storms and Tides 1850